fission/fission/README.md

       * [Sponsors](#sponsors)
    * [Licensing](#licensing)

-## Performance: 100msec cold start
+## :zap: Performance: 100msec cold start

     Fission maintains a pool of "warm" containers that each contain a small dynamic loader.
 When a function is first called, i.e. "cold-started", a running container is chosen and the function is loaded.
 This pool is what makes Fission fast: cold-start latencies are typically about 100msec.

 ## Kubernetes is the right place for Serverless